Ruitulyu/KAS-Analyzer/index.md

 WT.rep3
 WT.rep4                        ---labels.txt

--k [KAS-seq.txt]: please input the text file containing bed files (uniquely mapped reads from 'KAS-pipe2 (sp)KAS-seq'), which are used to calcuate fragment size of DNA fragments.
+-k [KAS-seq.txt]: please input the text file containing bed files (uniquely mapped reads from 'KAS-Analyzer (sp)KAS-seq'), which are used to calcuate fragment size of DNA fragments.
 The order and number of (sp)KAS-seq bed files should be the consistent with the labels in labels.txt file.
 REQUIRED.
 Example:
 KAS-seq_WT_PE.rep1.bed
 KAS-seq_WT_PE.rep2.bed